mattyg/web-coding-challenge/README.md

 ## Technologies to use

-- Python/Django
-  - Backend : Django
+- Backend : Django | Express | Laravel (your choice)
-  - Frontend : VueJS, Bootstrap
+- Frontend : VueJS and Bootstrap
-  - Database : MySQL | SQLite | MongoDB
+- Database : MySQL | PostgreSQL | MongoDB (your choice)

 - Git & Git Flow